Evaluation of statistical approaches for association testing in noisy drug screening data: Coefficients Considered

 The general problem is to identify monotonic associations between pairs of variables drawn from a range of potential distributions, and to that end, we considered several parametric and non-parametric association statistics.
 The Concordance Index (CI) is defined as the fraction of pairs of observations that are ordered the same way by two variables, and it is a linear transformation of Kendall's Tau.
 Formally, for two variables $x$ and $y$, CI is defined as:

-where \textit{N} the number of observations of $x$ and $y$, and $C(N,2)$ is the number of pairs of observations.
+where \textit{N} the number of observations of $x$ and $y$.
 CI has a range of $[0,1]$, is 0 when the two variables are perfectly anti-correlated, 1 if they are perfectly correlated, and 0.5 in expectation over the space of all possible orderings, i.e., if there is no association between the variables.

 Even though the Concordance Index is a useful non-parametric statistic, we hypothesize that incorporating parametric information about two observations are can increase the robustness of the Concordance Index to noise.
 For instance, in physical and biological measurements, measurement error often has a characteristic scale smaller than the range of possible measurements.
 If measurement error is localized, increasing magnitude of the difference between the value of two observations increases the confidence that the two observations are ordered correctly by the measurements.